-- 8.1 You should recognise that e-mail is not a secure way of exchanging information especially if it is private, confidential, personal or sensitive.
+- 8.1 You should recognise that e-mail is not a secure way of exchanging information especially if it is business critical, private, confidential, personal or sensitive.
 Be aware of your responsibilities under the Data Protection Act 1998 DPA, and protect messages suitably.
-Use passwords to protect any documents.
 If you are not sure of your responsibilities under the DPA, or any other law, you will find further information on Derbynet under Document Library/Policy & Strategy/Codes & Protocols, in the Data Protection Act Councillor Guidelines or from your Information Services Manager. - 8.2 Do not put anything into an e-mail, or an attachment, that you would not put on Council headed notepaper.
 E-mail can be used as evidence in criminal cases so be aware of how it would sound if read out in court.
 If in doubt, don't send it! - 8.3 Recognise that the legal responsibility for defamation or false statements applies to e-mail.
-You must not knowingly make a libellous or false statement about any individual in e-mail as you personally and/or the Council could be held responsible and liable for any damage it causes to the reputation of the victim. - 8.4 To avoid introducing viruses into the Council's network, do not open e-mail attachments from unknown external sources. - 8.5 Only Departmental IT liaison officers may send 'All User' e-mails.
-If you want to send an all user e-mail, please contact your Information Services Manager.
-See Appendix 1 for contact details. - 8.6 Keep e-mail and Internet passwords secure.
+You must not knowingly make a libellous or false statement about any individual in e-mail as you personally and/or the Council could be held responsible and liable for any damage it causes to the reputation of the victim. - 8.4 To avoid introducing viruses into the Council's network, do not open e-mail attachments from unknown external sources. - 8.5 Departmental IT Liaison Officers no longer send 'All-User' messages.
+There are guidelines on Derbynet under Document Library/ Procedures & Guidance/IT.
+Anyone wishing to send an 'All-User' message must forward it to AllUser, Message mailbox. - 8.6 Keep e-mail and Internet passwords secure.
 Do not reveal or share them with anyone.
 Set suitable permissions within your mailbox if you require other people to have access to your mail.
 If you need help contact your Information Services Manager. - 8.7 It is a criminal offence under the Computer Misuse Act 1990 to access a computer system without authority to do so.
 Do not read, delete, copy or change the contents of anyone else's mailbox without their permission.
-This includes when someone is unexpectedly away from the office. - 8.8 If you have a password protected screensaver function, use it. - 8.9 All external e-mails have a disclaimer message automatically attached see Appendix 2 for disclaimer detail.
+This includes when someone is unexpectedly away from the office.
+We can set an Out of Office Assistant in someone's absence.
+Contact your Information Services Manager if you need to do this. - 8.8 If you have a password protected screensaver function, use it.